-Blisters are to hikers what carpal tunnel syndrome is to court reporters.
+To a certain degree, blisters are to hikers what carpal tunnel syndrome is to court reporters – an occupational hazard.

-Thankfully, blisters for the most part can be avoided by taking some simple precautionary measures.
-Listed below are preventative techniques to stop them occurring as well as treatment tips to help facilitate the curative process.
+Thankfully it’s not all doom and gloom.
+Blisters for the most part can be avoided by taking some simple precautionary measures.
+Listed below are preventative techniques to stop blisters occurring, as well as treatment tips to help facilitate the curative process.

 Blister prevention starts when purchasing your hiking footwear.